Electronics assemblers work as part of a team making electronic components and equipment.

 You could be:

-- assembling and fixing microchips on circuit boards for equipment such as computers, televisions and washing machines
+assembling and fixing microchips on circuit boards

-- using hand tools and soldering equipment
+using hand tools and soldering equipment

-- packing goods for dispatch
+packing goods for dispatch

-- reporting problems in processes to a supervisor.
+reporting problems and faults to a supervisor.

 The figures below are only a guide.
 Actual pay rates may vary, depending on: